Knowledge graphSettings

 Why this matters: even the best algorithm fails if traffic still goes to degraded or not-yet-warmed instances.
 This is where 5xx/timeout spikes are reduced during deploys and failover.

-Best-fit scenarios: autoscaling on Kubernetes, rolling deploys, blue/green rollout, and long-lived connections (WebSocket/gRPC streams) where abrupt shutdown causes user-visible failures.
+Best-fit scenarios: autoscaling on Kubernetes, rolling deploys, blue/green deploys, and long-lived connections (WebSocket/gRPC streams) where abrupt shutdown causes user-visible failures.

 Active health checks